awooo-ph/EmojiBox/README.md

 EmojiBox provides a relatively simple and quick-to-set-up process to add Emoji support to your app!

 EmojiBox uses [Emoji One](http://emojione.com) as the emoji image source!
 EmojiBox also uses the easy-to-use [Json.NET](http://www.newtonsoft.com/json) library.
-Need a list of emoji?
-[Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com) has you covered!

 ### Start using EmojiBox